 Thank you for reading

-In the coming articles in the series, we will be covering advanced topics such as limited and regular relationships, combining data from multiple data islands, changing query join types, parallelism and aggregations.
+Want to continue learning?
+Jump over to part 3 of this series, where we cover advanced topics such as limited and regular relationships, combining data from multiple data islands, changing query join types, DAX Fusion and parallelism.
 You do not want to miss that!
-Make sure to subscribe to my blog to get notified!

 If you enjoyed this article or learned something from it, please share it with others or comment below.